THE BEST LAS VEGAS PROPERTIES

 entirety.

-person, a debtor, is indebted to another, a creditor, in a specified amount.
+one person, a debtor, is indebted to another, a creditor, in a specified

-The court may place a lien against the debtor's real property as collateral for
+amount.
+The court may place a lien against the debtor's real property as

 Judgment Lien - A lien on the property of a debtor